AlicjaB6431/DogsApp/README.md

 ## Installation
 1. Clone the repository
 https://github.com/AlicjaB6431/DogsApp.git

-3. Navigate to the project's folder
+2. Navigate to the project's folder cd DogsApp
-4.
+3. Install the dependencies
+npm install
+4. Start the development server: npm run dev
+5. Open your browser and visit http://localhost:3000 to search for images and info about breeds